Michaelgwei86/kubernetes/Kubernetes/README.md

   https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/upgrading-linux-nodes/

-  You need to first move all the workloads from the node to other nodes usng the kubectl drain node01 # this makes the node unschedulable then you run the apt-get upgrade -y kubeadm=v1.12.0-00 apt-get upgrade -y kubelete=1.12.0-00
+  You need to first move all the workloads from the node to other nodes using the kubectl drain node01 # This makes the node unschedulable then you run the apt-get upgrade -y kubeadm=v1.12.0-00 apt-get upgrade -y kubelete=1.12.0-00